preamble attached >>>

 FAA's Determination

-condition described previously is likely to exist or develop on other
+described previously is likely to exist or develop in other products of

 This proposed AD would require updating the applicable Garmin GFC